 Prior to this offering, there has been no public market for shares of our common stock.
-Our common stock has been approved for listing on Nasdaq under the symbol "PLMR."
+We have applied to list our common stock on Nasdaq under the symbol "PLMR."
 We cannot predict the extent to which investor interest in our company will lead to the development of a trading market on such exchange or otherwise or how liquid that market might become.
 If an active and liquid trading market does not develop, you may have difficulty selling your shares of common stock at an attractive price, or at all.
 The initial public offering price for the shares of our common stock will be determined by negotiations between us and the underwriters, and may not be indicative of the price that will prevail in the trading market following this offering.
 The market price for our common stock may decline below the initial public offering price, and our stock price is likely to be volatile.